polterguy/polterguy.github.io/documentation/magic/index.md

 the JWT token is valid and can be used in consecutive invocations requiring authorisation somehow.
 The endpoint can be invoked by any user as long as the user is authenticated.
 The endpoint does not take any arguments, but can only be invoked by an already authenticated user, implying you'll need to pass in your JWT token to it in the Authorization HTTP header as a _"Bearer"_ token.
+If the JWT token is not valid the endpoint will return a 401 status code with _"Access denied"_ as its message.

 ### Bazar endpoints